 Strategic Vision Plan

-Thank you for supporting this journey of discovery and discernment as we seek to live into God’s intentions for RLC’s preferred future.
-Over the past 11 months the Strategic Vision Team (SVT) has guided our congregation through a 3-step strategic visioning process.
+In 2017, the Strategic Vision Team (SVT) guided our congregation through a 3-step strategic visioning process.
 The process included:

 - purpose, values, core beliefs, and key words and phrases that describe us.